United States Special Representative for Afghanistan and Pakistan

-The United States special representative for Afghanistan and Pakistan (SRAP) was a position in the State Department that reported directly to the secretary of state.
-The Office of the Special Representative's purpose was to coordinate the department's activities in Afghanistan and Pakistan during the War in Afghanistan (2001–2021), in conjunction with increased numbers of troops during the Obama presidency.
+The United States special representative for Afghanistan and Pakistan (SRAP) was a position within the United States Department of State that reported directly to the Secretary of State.
+The office was established to coordinate the department's activities in Afghanistan and Pakistan during the War in Afghanistan (2001–2021), including in conjunction with the troop surge under the Obama administration.

-Under the Trump administration, it became the position of the U.S. special representative for Afghanistan reconciliation (SRAR).
-Ambassador Zalmay Khalilzad was appointed to the post in September 2018, and stepped down following the withdrawal from Afghanistan.
-Deputy special representative Thomas West took his place and has served as special representative for Afghanistan since October 20, 2021.
+Under the Trump administration, the role was redesignated as the United States special representative for Afghanistan reconciliation (SRAR).
+Ambassador Zalmay Khalilzad was appointed to this post in September 2018 and stepped down following the withdrawal of United States troops from Afghanistan in October 2021.
+Deputy special representative Thomas West succeeded him and served as special representative for Afghanistan from 1 October 2021 to 1 October 2024.